 - Blister kit

-For a guided trek or a self-guided trek with a trekking agent, a 40 litre rucksack is about the right size.
+For a guided trek or a self-guided trek, a 40 litre rucsac is recommended.

-To get more details about our Tour Du Mont Blanc arrangements, contact us via our online form.
+To get more details about our Tour du Mont Blanc contact us via our online form.

 You may also speak to us directly on 01273 256753